openid/connect/openid-4-vc-security-and-trust-1_0.md

 **TODO: Expand this section**

-The End-User trusts the Issuer, the wallet, and the Verifier to treat her data securely and only exchange data as needed preserving her privacy.
-The End-User trusts the Issuer and the wallet provider to protect her from abuse of her Credentials.
-On the other hand, the End-User does not want the Issuer to learn where she uses the Credentials.
+The End-User trusts the Issuer, the Wallet, and the Verifier to treat her data securely and only exchange data as needed preserving her privacy.
 The End-User trusts the wallet to validate the authenticity of Issuers and Verifiers and provide the End-User with trustworthy information about those.

 > **Security Requirement W-20:** The Wallet must provide trustworthy and
 > complete information about Issuers to the End-User.